aimms/how-to/Articles/98/98-starting-job-aimms-pro-api-csharp.rst

 Prerequisites
 --------------

 #.
 Get a C# environment for developing applications.
-Here we assume you're using Visual Studio.
+Here we assume you're using Visual Studio

-    If you don't have Visual Studio installed, you may get it on Microsoft's website: `Install Visual Studio <https://visualstudio.microsoft.com/vs/express/>`_.
+    If you don't have Visual Studio installed, you may get it on Microsoft's website: `Install Visual Studio <https://visualstudio.microsoft.com/vs/express/>`_

 #.
 Get `AIMMS PRO API <https://documentation.aimms.com/pro/api.html>`_ via AIMMS PRO Portal

    a.
 Log into AIMMS PRO

    #.
-Go to *Help > getting started*
+Go to :menuselection:`Help > Getting Started`

    #.
 Download AIMMS PRO API